h3llb3nt/tty2rgbmatrix/README.md

 ![hub75 rgb panel reverse](docs/images/example_hub75_panel_reverse.jpeg "hub75 rgb panel reverse")

-- a big enough powersupply to run them both, usb power is NOT enough to run these panels. you MUST have an external powersupply
+- a big enough powersupply to run the MCU and RGB panels, usb power alone is NOT enough to run these panels. you MUST have an external powersupply

 ![power supply](docs/images/powersupply.jpeg "powerbrick")

 - an sdcard reader module (or at the very least a modified micro to standard sdcard adapter) and an sdcard (2 gig should be MORE than enough) for storing the image files. this attaches to the trinity board using the available pins near the barrel jack power input. see the sketch file for pinout details.

 ![sdcard adapter](https://cdn-shop.adafruit.com/970x728/254-03.jpg "sdcard")